 Some residents of Texas may be able to seal or expunge their criminal records, allowing them to legally deny that the arrests ever occurred.
 The process of sealing (referred to as an order of nondisclosure) or expunging a criminal record, however, can be very complicated.

-Richard McConathy and Brian Bolton are experienced criminal defense attorneys in Denton who represent clients in communities all over Denton County, including Little Elm, The Colony, Argyle, Flower Mound, Highland Village, Lewisville, and many others.
-They can provide an honest and thorough evaluation of your case as soon as you call 940-222-8004 to take advantage of a free, confidential consultation.
+Richard McConathy is an experienced criminal defense attorney in Denton who represent clients in communities in Denton, Frisco, Lewisville, Flower Mound, and surrounding areas of Denton County, Texas.
+They can provide an honest and thorough evaluation of your case as soon as you call (940) 222-8004 to take advantage of a free, confidential consultation.

 Only alleged offenders who have successfully completed deferred adjudication can apply for orders of nondisclosure.
 Under Texas Government Code § 411.0725, a person may petition the court that placed the person on deferred adjudication community supervision for an order of nondisclosure of criminal history record information under this section only on or after: